 - Mine Economics and Finance

-An M.Eng. degree consists of 24 credits of course work in your given area of interest and a 6 credit engineering project.
+An M.Eng. degree consists of 24 credits of course work in a given area of interest and a 6 credit engineering project.
 Usually this amounts to 8 courses, which must mainly be selected from offerings in the Faculty of Applied Science.
+Half of the courses should be mining related courses.

 For more information on M.Eng. policies for current students please visit the following engineering website: UBC Engineering Policies.